jaynampan/my-diary/README.md

 ### Build Notes

-- Used mirrors in settings.gradle.kts and gradle/wrapper/gradle-wrapper.properties
+- Used mirrors in settings.gradle.kts and gradle/wrapper/gradle-wrapper.properties, adjust
+  accordingly
 - In gradle.properties the maximum RAM is set to 4GB, adjust it if needed.
 And both gradle configuration and build cache are enable to speed up build process
 - Java toolchain version is set to 21, you can adjust to jvm that's >= 11 and compatible with gradle